rosettatype/design-regression/_posts/2021-02-05-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

 The initial research (Diemand-Yauman et al., 2011) which suggests that hard-to-read fonts can improve memory or learning uses _disfluency theory_ as an explanation.
 The theory states that when we perceive that something is harder to read, we put in more effort and the greater effort helps us learn the material by processing it more deeply.

-Disfluency theory draws on principles of psychology first written about by James (1890/1950) which introduced two processing systems: one is quick, effortless and intuitive; a second is slow, effortful, analytic and deliberate which can lead to better learning.
+Disfluency theory draws on principles of psychology first written about by James (1890/1950) which introduced two processing systems: one is quick, effortless, and intuitive; a second is slow, effortful, analytic, and deliberate which can lead to better learning.
 According to this theory, even if the content is simple, we may be tricked into using the second processing system by using a hard-to-read font (Alter et al., 2007; Rummer et al., 2016).

 ### Existing academic research on differences due to training